lugovalexa/Projects-CV/README.md

 **7. Project "Twitter data"**
 Task:
-Retrieve tweets on "academic mental health" topic from 4 english-speaking countries (UK, USA, South Africa, Australia) for 5 years.
+Retrieve tweets on "academic mental health" topic from 4 English-speaking countries (UK, USA, South Africa, Australia) for 5 years.
 Conduct exploratory, sentiment and topic analyses.
 Consider differences between countries and changes attributable to the pandemic of covid-19.

+**8. Project "Transport mode choice"**
+Task:
+Define factors of public transport use frequency by working inhabitants of Grenoble.
+Conduct literature review, descriptive, statistical and econometric (model of logit) analysis.

 **Thank you for your interest !**